CESNET/dp3/docs/howto/telemetry.md

 Counter names use `<hook-family>/<callback>/<context>/<metric>`.
 The callback is module-qualified and includes bound `partial` arguments.
 The context is one parenthesized namespace component identifying the entity, attribute, or snapshot scope; `/` characters inside a component are URL-escaped.
 All tracked hooks report `executions`, `failures`, and `duration_ns`.
 Hooks that can return datapoint tasks also report `created_tasks` when they create at least one. `allow_entity_creation` hooks instead report `decisions_allowed` or `decisions_denied` for successful calls.

 Snapshot telemetry covers timeseries, correlation, snapshot-run initialization, and snapshot-run finalization hooks.
 Timeseries counter contexts include the entity and attribute.
 Correlation counter contexts include the entity type and normalized `depends_on` and `may_change` values.
 Correlation hooks run once for each applicable entity, so their execution and task counts can be higher than the number of snapshot runs.
 Initialization and finalization hooks run once per worker because snapshot-run messages are broadcast to all workers.

+Periodic updater telemetry uses separate `periodic_update` and `periodic_eid_update` families.
+Its counter context contains the entity type, configured hook ID, and update period.
+Each execution represents one callback invocation for one entity in an updater batch.

 An allowed decision only means that one hook returned a truthy value.
 A later hook can still deny creation, and a later processing error can prevent the entity from being stored.
 A hook that denies creation also stops subsequent allow hooks from running.